SRCF/docs/content/reference/timeout/tos.md

 When a room is created, the host can choose to recording the room.
 We consider the host of the room to be the data controller, and the SRCF acts as the data processor.
-The information presented below is for informational purposes only and is not part of Timeout\'s privacy policy.
+The information presented below is for informational purposes only and is not part of Timeout's privacy policy.

 When a room is created that allows recordings (i.e. the recording button